Ednah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints hello world followed by new line to the standard output
+script that displays a confused smiley